 [Read: The 16 secrets to a perfectly happy relationship]

-Take a baby step into learning how to fix a relationship today, and you’ll see how much better your relationship can get in under a week, just as long as you follow these steps.
+Take a baby step into learning how to fix a broken relationship today, and you’ll see how much better your relationship can be in under a week, just as long as you follow these steps.